bearmentor-community/template/README.md

   - Not using premade design such as Bootstrap or Material Design
 - Better debugging experience for global app state and local form state
   - Powered by Redux Logger, Redux DevTools Extension, and React Hook Form
-  - (Alternative) Added by Formik or React Final Form
+  - (Alternative) Formik or React Final Form
 - Get and display data resources such as users and items
   - Powered by Axios, Redux Thunk, and `async`/`await` for asynchronous handling
   - Using standardized names of action types